wix-incubator/carmi/docs/api.md

 CARMI exports only a few APIs -

-1.  compile(model, {compiler,name,output}) - takes a model (a plain JS object with two types of properties - either a state deriviations or a setter) and generate the source code for a function which receives two parameters the actuall initial state and an optional function library and returns an object with the defined deriviations and setters.
+1.  compile(model, {compiler,name,output}) - takes a model (a plain JS object with two types of properties - either a state deriviations or a setter) and generates the source code for a function which receives two parameters - the actual initial state and an optional function library and returns an object with the defined deriviations and setters.
 Whenever you trigger a setter the deriviations update incrementally
 2.  root - a token which represents the root of your state, which is used to create your derived state Directed Acyclic Graph,